-Microarray gene expression measurement is limited by noise at the low end and signal saturation at the high end.
-In contrast, next-gen sequencing quantifies discrete, digital sequencing read counts, offering a virtually unlimited dynamic range.
+In contrast, next-gen sequencing quantifies discrete, digital sequencing read counts, offering a broader dynamic range.1,2,3

 This detailed overview of Illumina sequencing describes the evolution of genomic science, major advances in sequencing technology, key methods, the basics of Illumina sequencing chemistry, and more.Read Introduction

-The resources below offer valuable guidance to researchers who are considering purchasing an NGS system.
+The resources below offer valuable guidance to scientists who are considering purchasing a next-generation sequencing system.

 Learn about read length, coverage, quality scores, and other experimental considerations to help you plan your sequencing run.